How to Have a Successful Start at Breastfeeding - Baby Chick

 We’ve all heard that “breast is best,” but when baby is born, sometimes breastfeeding doesn’t go exactly as you plan.
 Luckily, you can do some things from day one–even during your pregnancy–to have a better start at breastfeeding.
 And I must say, having a successful start is key to having a happier, easier, and longer breastfeeding journey.

-The better you’re able to troubleshoot the nursing challenges that you and your baby experience initially, the more likely things will work out, and you’ll be meeting your breastfeeding goals.
+The better you can troubleshoot the breastfeeding challenges you and your baby experience initially, the more likely things will work out and you’ll meet your breastfeeding goals.

 11 Tips to Help You Have a Successful Start at Breastfeeding

-Many women will purchase one maybe two nursing bras during their pregnancy, but they do not know exactly what to look for and that there are several different styles of nursing bras available.
+Many women will purchase one or two nursing bras during their pregnancy, but they do not know exactly what to look for and that several different styles of nursing bras are available.
 It’s good to know the difference between each and stock up.

 You’ll want two to three nursing sleep bras, like this Organic Cotton Crossover Nursing & Sleep Bra.

 Even though this is a sleep bra, it’s perfect for day and night!
 You will be at home mostly those first couple of weeks.
-You’ll be feeling like a zombie so staying comfortable is crucial.
-Hopefully, you’ll be taking naps in-between feedings.
-That’s why you’ll want to have some nursing sleep bras that will provide you with the right support as well as quick and easy access for feedings during the day and night.
+You’ll be feeling like a zombie, so staying comfortable is crucial.
+Hopefully, you’ll be taking naps in between feedings.
+That’s why you’ll want to have some nursing sleep bras that will provide you with the proper support and quick and easy access for feedings during the day and night.

 One structured nursing bra, like this Marvella Underwire-Free T-shirt Nursing Bra.

 This breastfeeding bra combines the comfort of your favorite sleep bra with the support of a traditional bra.
-I particularly love that the material is ultra-soft and stretchy and can expand to accommodate fluctuating breast sizes.
-There’s no underwire, but it still provides great support, which is perfect when you’re going out of the house on a lunch date or meeting.
+I particularly love that the material is ultra-soft, stretchy, and can expand to accommodate fluctuating breast sizes.
+There’s no underwire, but it still provides excellent support, perfect for going out of the house on a lunch date or meeting.

 And one to two classic nursing bras, like this Simply Sublime Nursing Bra.